-Fans and All Other Students staying after school:
+Fans and All Other Students Staying After School:

 Students are encouraged to support their peers by attending school events.
 Although student presence is encouraged, it is important to note that students must have an adult responsible for them for the duration of their time on our campus.
-Responsible adults are assigned by the school during school hours (7:30am-2:40pm); however it is up to the parents to ensure that their children are accounted for on school grounds after 2:40pm.
+Responsible adults are assigned by the school during school hours (7:30am-2:40pm); however, it is up to the parents to ensure that their children are accounted for on school grounds after 2:40pm.
 This can happen in one of two ways:

 - 1) They may coordinate with a classroom teacher or staff member to complete community service projects or stay to complete work with that teacher/staff member.
 These arrangements must be set up ahead of time with the teacher/staff member who will be responsible for the student. - 2) A student should be prepared to answer the question, "Who is responsible for you" if they are questioned by administration, faculty, or staff members.
-These students are not permitted to be in the church café or church lobby area.

-Note: Students choosing to attend extra-curricular activities, although the school is not directly responsible for these students, will be subject to follow the rules of the handbook including areas of: dress code, harassment, displaying affection, and language.
-The students are permitted to wear shorts to these events.
+Note: Students choosing to attend extra-curricular activities, although the school is not directly responsible for these students, will be subject to follow the rules of the handbook including areas of dress code, harassment, displaying affection, and language.
 Students are not under the cell phone policy when not under the supervision of school staff.
 If a student fails to comply with these guidelines, they could be subject from removal of a game or activity.